EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 It is possible to limit the operator's capabilities to solely the namespace in which it has been installed.
-With this restriction, the cluster-level permissions required by the operator will be substantially reduced, and the security profile of the installation is enhanced.
+With this restriction, the cluster-level permissions required by the operator will be substantially reduced, and the security profile of the installation will be enhanced.

 You can install the operator in single-namespace mode by setting the `config.clusterWide` flag to false, as in the following example: